How to Use Sea Moss: Dosage, Recipes & Daily Routine

 |---|---|---|

-| Daily nutrition | Gel or capsules | 1 tbsp gel or 1–2 capsules daily |
+| Daily nutrition | Gel or capsules | 1 tablespoon gel or 1–2 capsules daily |

 | Convenience | Capsules | Take with water |

-| Cooking & recipes | Gel or homemade gel | Stir into meals or smoothies |
+| Cooking & recipes | Gel or homemade gel | Blend into smoothies or stir into meals |

-| Topical skincare | Gel | Apply as mask 1–3 times weekly |
+| Topical skincare | Gel | Apply as a mask 1–3 times weekly |

 Frequently Asked Questions